Tren de Aragua: Identification criteria in the United States

 Members of Tren de Aragua are primarily Venezuelans.
 The evidence gathered in the context of the migratory measures implemented by the Trump administration is based on a form designed to determine the alleged membership in the organization known as the Tren de Aragua.
 The document submitted as evidence establishes that the individual questioned must be Venezuelan, be 14 years of age or older, and not possess U.S. citizenship or residency, and based on these requirements a table is used which contains 20 criteria distributed in six subgroups (Judicial Sentences and Official Documents, Self-admission, Criminal Conduct and Information, Documents and Communications, Symbolism, and Association), in which between two and ten points are assigned according to the fulfillment of each condition, with the accumulation of eight points implying designation as a member of the Tren de Aragua.

-Among the criteria, the assignment of 10 points is notable in cases of conviction for violations of U.S. law related to activities connected with the organization or for the explicit admission of membership, while other criteria assign 4 or 3 points depending on the existence of information from U.S. intelligence sources or foreign partners, testimonies from victims, community members, or informants, and 6 or 3 points are awarded upon the verification of communications or financial transfers to known members of the organization; likewise, sections intended to evaluate identifying elements such as tattoos, clothing, group photographs, or other symbols are included, with 4 points assigned to tattoos indicating membership or loyalty and 2 points to social media posts containing symbols or associated references.
+Among the criteria, the assignment of 10 points is notable in cases of conviction for violations of U.S. law related to activities connected with the organization or for the explicit admission of membership.
+The existence of information from U.S. intelligence sources or foreign partners, testimonies from victims, community members, or informants, may contribute 3–4 of these points.
+3–6 points may be awarded upon the verification of communications or financial transfers to known members of the organization.
+Indications of membership or loyalty through tattoos, clothing, group photographs, or other symbols may contribute 4 points.
+Social media posts containing symbols or associated references may contribute 2 points.

-Additionally, the evidence presented by the ACLU includes guides developed by the Department of Homeland Security and the Border Patrol for the identification of alleged members of the Tren de Aragua, in which elements such as tattoos representing trains, crowns, stars, an AK-47 type weapon, watches, the Jordan symbol, or the phrase “Real until death” are highlighted, although discrepancies exist between both guides in the interpretation of certain criteria, for example with regard to the use of sportswear associated with teams such as the Chicago Bulls, indicating a difference in the evaluation of the element as indicative of membership.
+The evidence presented by the ACLU includes guides developed by the Department of Homeland Security and the Border Patrol for the identification of alleged members of the Tren de Aragua, in which elements such as tattoos representing trains, crowns, stars, an AK-47 type weapon, watches, the Jordan symbol, or the phrase "Real until death" are highlighted, although discrepancies exist between both guides in the interpretation of certain criteria, for example with regard to the use of sportswear associated with teams such as the Chicago Bulls, indicating a difference in the evaluation of the element as indicative of membership.